isomerpages/nlb-reference/_launch-resource-guides/Thriving in the Gig Economy.md

 #### The state of gig work in 2021

 Anderson, Monica, McClain, Colleen,Faverio, Michelle and Gelles-Watnick, Risa.
 (2021, December 8).
-"The state of gig work in 2021". <https://www.pewresearch.org/internet/2021/12/08/the-state-of-gig-work-in-2021/>
+"The state of gig work in 2021". [https://www.pewresearch.org/internet/2021/12/08/the-state-of-gig-work-in-2021/](https://www.pewresearch.org/internet/2021/12/08/the-state-of-gig-work-in-2021/)

 A recent survey conducted by the Pew Research Center in August 2021 found that 16 percent of Americans have earned a salary from online gig platforms.
 The work performed comprised of making deliveries, running errands, shopping or delivering groceries and working as a private hire driver.
 Among current or recent gig workers, around 30 percent reveal that this type of work has been their main source of income over the past year.

-### Videos & Podcasts
+### Videos &amp; Podcasts

 #### The future is freelancing

 Briggs, Laura.
 (2019, April 13).
-"The future is freelancing". <https://youtu.be/BGY8vO3KRTk>
+"The future is freelancing". [https://youtu.be/BGY8vO3KRTk]()https://youtu.be/BGY8vO3KRTk

 A former school teacher in the USA, Briggs shares her experience of leaving the education industry to become a freelance writer.
 She also shares that the landscape of traditional work has evolved and how the desire for flexible work is driving the changes in the global workforce.

 #### Freelance Creative Exchange

 Freelance Creative Exchange.
 "A podcast for freelancers by freelancers".
-Accessed March 2, 2022. <https://www.freelancecreativeexchange.com/>
+Accessed March 2, 2022. [https://www.freelancecreativeexchange.com/](https://www.freelancecreativeexchange.com/)

 Hosted by CreativesAtWork co-founders, listen to the 30 to 40-minute podcasts or watch Youtube episodes featuring creative professionals who share their personal experiences with freelancing and their candid opinions on the gig economy landscape in Singapore and overseas.

 #### The Singapore gig economy

 SGExplained.
 (2020, June 3).
-"The Singapore gig economy". <https://podtail.com/en/podcast/sg-explained/the-singapore-gig-economy/>
+"The Singapore gig economy". [https://podtail.com/en/podcast/sg-explained/the-singapore-gig-economy/](https://podtail.com/en/podcast/sg-explained/the-singapore-gig-economy/)

 In this 50-minute podcast, Audrey Lim, a Singaporean, shares her experiences of being a freelancer in the entertainment industry.
 She also shares her observations about the current state of the gig economy in Singapore, the profile of the 'own-account worker' and suggests some policy tweaks which would help the gig economy to bloom.

 ## Author

 This resource guide was prepared in April 2022 by Sharon Teng, Librarian at the National Library, Singapore.
 The information in this resource guide is valid as of April 2022 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history on the subject.
 Please contact the Library for further reading materials on the topic.

 All Rights Reserved.
 National Library Board Singapore 2022.